2016rshah/blog/posts/12-books-12-months-2018.md

 The Importance of Being Earnest by Oscar Wilde (January) On Civil Disobedience by Henry David Thoreau (January Bonus Round!)
 A River Runs Through It & Other Stories by Norman Maclean (January Bonus Rounds!)
+The New Jim Crow by Michelle Alexander (February) Between the World and Me by Ta-Nehisi Coates (March)
 ```

 See also: [(At Least) 12 Books in 12 Months - 2017](https://www.rshah.org/blog/posts/12-books-12-months-2017.html)